 What is the coital alignment technique?

-The coital alignment technique (CAT) is a sex position where the clitoris is aligned with the penis or vibrator in a position that prioritizes female pleasure.
-It's worth noting that while the technique traditionally requires penetrative penis-in-vagina sex, that's not to say the position won't work with a vibrator, strap-on, or another sex toy if that's your preference.
-To facilitate the rocking action the CAT requires, you might want to check out our guide to the best lube to ease the motion.
+The coital alignment technique (CAT) is a position where the clitoris is aligned with the penis or vibrator in a position that prioritizes female pleasure.
+It's worth noting that the technique traditionally requires penetrative penis-in-vagina sex, that's not to say the position won't work with one of the best vibrators, strap-ons, or another sex toy if that's your preference.

-"Let's firstly take a moment to appreciate TV shows that are spotlighting female sexual pleasure!" our sex expert said of Sex/Life's spotlight on CAT.
-"The coital alignment technique was established by psychotherapist Edward Eichel and used in a research study to help people with vulvas achieve more orgasms and increase the rate of simultaneous orgasms, by increasing clitoral stimulation during sex.
+Isabelle Uren, a sex expert from Bed Bible (opens in new tab), explains, "The position was used in a research study associated with the New York City Department of Health (opens in new tab) to help people with vulvas achieve more orgasms and increase the rate of simultaneous orgasms, by increasing clitoral stimulation during sex.

 How do you do the coital alignment technique?

-- Get into the missionary position, but have your partner (or vibrator) positioned a little higher than usual
+- Get into the missionary position, but have your partner (or vibrator) positioned a little higher than usual.
+If you're trying the position out with a partner, have their chest match up to your shoulders.

-- Keep going and enjoy the sensation of rocking against your clitoris, until you climax
+- Keep going, enjoy the sensation of rocking against your clitoris and see where the position takes you.

 "Rather than entering their partner fully, the penetrating partner moves their hips further up their partner's body.
 The exact position will vary from person to person, but, most importantly, the penis or dildo should point downwards, with the head entering the vagina and the lower part of the shaft resting on top of the receiving partner's clitoris.

 "The key to unlocking the orgasmic potential of this position is the grinding or rocking action.
-Adding in some of your favorite lubrication in this position is an absolute must to help the shaft slide smoothly over the clitoris."
+Adding in one of the best lubes in this position is an absolute must to help the shaft slide smoothly over the clitoris."

 What makes the coital alignment technique so pleasurable?